Victor-Shvartsman/actions-license-check/README.md

 # Usage

 This action will run `npx license-checker --production --json --onlyAllow=${allowedLicenses}` to check the licenses.

-This action will set a status to the commit to `pending` under the context `Tangro CI/license-check`.
-When it finishes successfully it will change the status to `success` and the license-check result will be displayed in the description.
-If the license check fails the status will set the status to `failed`.

 The action will write the data to `./license-check/index.html`.
 This file can be deployed to a static file server.